Why We Need Exposure To Germs. Dirt is Good.

 Kids really love dirt.
-Our 22-month old identical twin boys, love watering, digging, and sifting through the soil.
+Our identical twin boys love watering, digging, and sifting through the soil.
 Eventually, I have to get the dirt out of their diapers.
 With a little instruction, they can weed without pulling out our precious hardneck garlic plants.
 I cannot tell you how amazing it is to spend time together, in the garden, in the dirt – priceless!

 In addition to the soil and dirt, there are worms to study and play with, an occasional spider and ladybug too.
 Most of the exposures our kids have to dirt are beneficial, as it's going to stimulate their immune system.
 Their immune system's going to become stronger because of it.
 The benefits of a garden go way beyond the dirt and soil.
 Teaching our kids about where their food comes from is a powerful lesson.
-I believe kids appreciate food, if they have a hand in growing it.
-By planting seeds, watering and harvesting, our kiddos can observe the miracles nature has to offer.
-The colors of the rainbow can be grown in dirt; Red raspberries, magenta kale, yellow and orange carrots, purple potatoes, green peas and deep violet beets.
-Growing food encourage the consumption of more colorful vegetables, more leafy vegetables, a diet more rich in fiber as well as reducing the sugar intake.
+I believe kids appreciate food if they have a hand in growing it.
+By planting seeds, watering, and harvesting, our kiddos can observe the miracles nature has to offer.
+The colors of the rainbow can be grown in dirt; Red raspberries, magenta kale, yellow and orange carrots, purple potatoes, green peas, rich and deep violet beets.
+Growing food encourages the consumption of more colorful vegetables, more leafy vegetables, a diet rich in fiber as well as reducing sugar intake.
 Generally, we allow our kids to experience the world; They get stronger, and partake in beneficial exposures.